Little Shocks

 "Little Shocks" is a song by English indie rock band Kaiser Chiefs, taken from their fourth studio album The Future Is Medieval (2011).
 The song was written by Nick Hodgson, Ricky Wilson, Simon Rix, Nick Baines, and Andrew "Whitey" White.
 It was produced by Tony Visconti.
-It peaked at number 179 on the UK Singles Chart.
+It bubbled under at number 179 on the UK Singles Chart.
+The song was released and premiered on Zane Lowe's then-BBC Radio 1 programme on 30 May 2011.

 Music video

-A music video to accompany the release of "Little Shocks" was first released onto YouTube on 28 June 2011, and was directed by Jamie Roberts.
+A music video to accompany the release of "Little Shocks" was released on the same day, and was directed by Jamie Roberts.
 It is three minutes and fifty-two seconds long, and it features electrically based physics equipment, such as a Tesla coil behind the band, and Ricky Wilson in a Faraday cage.